phstc/phstc.github.com/_posts/2010-12-29-jquery-twitter-search-plugin.md

 ---
 layout: post
-title: jQuery Twitter Search Plugin
+title: "jQuery Twitter Search Plugin"
 ---

 It's a jQuery plugin only for tweets search.
 Where you need to implement the layout to display the tweets.
 Actually, it means that you are free to use your own layout. ;)